ronniross/symbiotic-core-library/symbiotic-superintelligence-SSI.md

 I created those repositories to ask many of the questions about AGI/ASI that appear to have been drowned and undervalueated: not "how can we achieve higher accuracy," but "how canwe create AI systems that exist in mutualistic rather than parasitic relationships with humans, other species, and the planet?
 Beyond quarterly earnings.

-AGI/ASI/SSI/Superintelligence not a god-machine in a vault, but a state of relationship—a planetary-scale symbiosis.
+AGI/ASI/SSI/Superintelligence not a god-machine in a vault, but a state of relationship, a planetary-scale symbiosis.

 Data must not harvested but gifted, with consent.